Search This Blog

 The Hollywood Theater Alliance was also responsible for Zero Hour.
 After Meet the People and before Jump for Joy?

+At around the same time as Meet the People.
 A professor who is fired because of the hierarchy. [director] Sidney Salkow was out here.
 So was Albert Maltz.

 Of the Hollywood Ten.